Mark D. Higgins

 B.B.A., Baruch College; J.D., St. John's University; LL.M., Georgetown

-In prior years he also served as Presidential Management Fellow for the Joint Financial Management Improvement Program, and Investment Banking Financial Analyst at Citigroup Corporate and Investment Banking (f/k/a Salomon Brothers).
+In prior years he also served as Presidential Management Fellow for the Joint Financial Management Improvement Program, and was an Investment Banking Financial Analyst at Citigroup Corporate and Investment Banking (f/k/a Salomon Brothers).